wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory12.png" width="70%"></p>

+> [!NOTE]
+> wthisj implements the above logic automatically.
+When a edge or corner `PunchingShearSection()` is initialized with a large enough `overhang_x` or `overhang_y`, the edge or corner condition is automatically converted to interior condition.

 **Nuance #5: What Happens When Perimeter Centroid Does Not Coincide With Column Centroid?**

 For an interior condition, the centroid of the critical shear section most likely coincides with the column centroid.
-However, for edge and corner conditions, this is not the case and there will be an offset which is illustrated in the figure below.
+However, at edge and corner columns, there will be an offset which is illustrated in the figure below.

 <p align="center"><img src="./doc/theory8.png" width="60%"></p>

-There are two important ramifications:
+Two important ramifications from this offset:

 * First, the neutral axis is located at the shear perimeter centroid, NOT the column centroid.
 Therefore, the $c$ variable in $\gamma_v Mc/J$ must be relative to the perimeter centroid.
 We can calculate the perimeter centroid using the first moment of area formulas: